snabith/snabith.github.io/_posts/2023-04-22-homelab_intro.md

 ## Personal recommendations:
 - TCM security's PEH course is a great source to learn about Active Directory setup and pentesting.
 I highly recommend their PEH course, EPP, and MPP courses.
 You can find more about the courses offered by TCM security here: [academy.tcm-sec.com](https://academy.tcm-sec.com/courses)
-- Althoug tryhackme.com is great place for beginners to get a hang of practical tools that are used in cybersecurity, I highly recommend anyone entering the cybersecurity domain to learn and understand network security concepts.
-Tools can help you do something, understanding the concepts can help you take better decisions in securing an organization.
-The later matters more.
+- Although tryhackme.com is a great place for beginners to get a hang of practical tools that are used in cybersecurity, I highly recommend anyone entering the cybersecurity domain to learn and understand network security concepts.
+Tools can help you do something, understanding the concepts can help you make better decisions in securing an organization.
+The latter matters more.
-	- I will be making blogs explaining few network securty concepts using practical examples through socket programming.
+	- I will be making blogs explaining a few network security concepts using practical examples through socket programming.

 [^1]: This is faster to set up, and easier to work with when compared to working with a level 1 hypervisor.